Molinere Underwater Sculpture Park

 The Molinere Bay Underwater Sculpture Park is a collection of ecological underwater contemporary art located in the Caribbean sea off the west coast of Grenada, West Indies and was created by British sculptor Jason deCaires Taylor.
-In May 2006 the world's first underwater sculpture park was open for public viewing.
+In May 2006 the world's first underwater sculpture park was opened for public viewing.
 Taylor's aim was to engage local people with the underwater environment that surrounds them using his works which are derived from life casts of the local community.
 He installed concrete figures onto the ocean floor, mostly consisting of a range of human forms, from solitary individuals to a ring of children holding hands, facing into the oceanic currents.